dotkom/notifier/README.md

 Tech

-- Written in HTML5, CSS3 and Javascript/JQuery
+- Written in HTML5, CSS3, LESS, JavaScript, CoffeeScript and jQuery
 - News is fetched through an RSS-feed for general data, API for images
 - Dinner info is fetched through an RSS-feed from sit.no
 - Office status is fetched from multiple sources